erikeldridge/erikeldridge.github.com/_posts/2017-09-29-batch-interviewing.md

 Accumulating experience interviewing, a key factor for success, is hard when each company has a different process.

+## Discussion

+Batch interviewing, aka on-campus interviewing, is common at some schools, notably [Waterloo](https://uwaterloo.ca/co-operative-education/get-hired/interview-process/interview-cycles), which in my experience consistently produces high-performing candidates.
+(Students also gain an uncommon amount of practical experience through their co-op program.)

+Uber runs a day of batch interviews at CSUMB in the spring for summer internships.

+My experience with batch interviewsing came from a two-day interview batch in Japan.

+All these examples involve travel, which may have an impact on the value, ie would batch interviews provide the same cost/benefit when used at a business' location?

+One of the primary concerns I've heard expressed is the cost of finding a time that works for candidates, ie traditional scheduling seems optimized for meeting candidates when they're ready.
+I'm curious to experiment with publishing a interview block, eg we hire on Fridays, to test this.

 [Davies]: http://www.samuelthomasdavies.com/book-summaries/business/deep-work/
 [Graham]: http://www.paulgraham.com/makersschedule.html